 Yangtze River Cruise - From Shanghai embark on a three or four-night cruise along the great Yangtze River, which has wound through some of China’s most stunning scenery as a transport route for thousands of years.

 Shanghai and water town extensions - Extend your stay in Shanghai and further explore the city’s museums, galleries and historic sites.
 Outside Shanghai there are day trip to Suzhou, known for its silk workshops, canals and classical gardens, and the attractive water town of Tongli.

 David Shannon graduated in 1986 from Southern College of Optometry, Memphis, Tennessee, as a Doctor of Optometry.
-In 2015 he took on the role of UK Development Manager for Optometry Giving Sight and in 2016 took on responsibility for their European operations.
 Between 2010 and 2013 he was Chairman of the AOP (Association of Optometrists).
 Previously he was AOP Board member responsible for OT (Optometry Today) and established the OT Editorial Advisory Board.
 He has consulted for Johnson & Johnson Vision Care and has trained practitioners and managers across the UK.
 Until 2014 he worked in the family practice, Shannon and Carton Ltd, in London.
 David has supervised undergraduate optometry students at City University’s contact lens clinic.
 David led optometry study tours to China, Cuba, South India, North India, South Africa Sri Lanka and Vietnam in association with Jon Baines Tours.

 Ground only cost USD $3,408 pp sharing (excluding international flights and transfers)